-Hearing & Vision Screening in North and South Carolina
+Hearing & Vision Screening in North Carolina & South Carolina

 First Care Medical Clinic offers hearing & vision screening for pediatric patients.
 When it comes to hearing and vision problems, early detection can go a long way.
 For that reason, it is recommended for a child to have both their vision and hearing tested at each well visit.
 However, if you suspect your child may be suffering from hearing or vision problems, a test can be scheduled at any time.